Vienna tops quality of life global survey of cities

 Jennifer Stepper, an American designer who has lived in Vienna for 18 years, noted that visiting friends often comment about how unfriendly waiters and shopkeepers are.
 But it no longer bothers her

-“Now I realise it is just the way of the Viennese.
+“Now I realize it is just the way of the Viennese.
 Like the rest of us, they have their quirks.”

 Reporting by Derek Brooks